-- We will contact appropriate organisations and individuals directly. - We will publicise consultations by a combination of methods, as appropriate, such as: website, press release, displays, social media, community groups, community events and joining with other consultations where feasible and appropriate. - We will make consultation documents available at council offices and public libraries where appropriate and practicable2. - Consultation documents will be made available for download on the Council's website. - Consultees are encouraged to respond to all consultations online via our consultation portal as this is the quickest and most effective method of responding.
-We shall accept other forms of response, for instance letter or email, although at Publication stage comments must be made online or using our prescribed response form. - We will publish comments received or a summary as soon as it is feasible.
+- We will make consultation documents available at council offices and public libraries where appropriate; - Consultation documents will be made available for download via the Council's website; - Consultees are encouraged to respond to all consultations online via our consultation portal as this is the quickest and most effective method of responding.
+We shall accept other forms of response, for instance letter or email, although at Publication stage comments must be made online or using our prescribed response form; - We will publish comments received or a summary as soon as it is feasible.
 We will explain how consultation comments have been taken into account when decisions are made.
-This is not required for the Publication stage of DPDs as representations made at this stage will be considered during Examination. - Each iteration of the Plan will be presented alongside an evidence base and a statement setting out the role that the previous consultation had in its production.
+This is not required for the Publication stage of DPDs as representations made at this stage will be considered during Examination; - Each iteration of the Plan will be presented alongside an evidence base and a statement setting out the role that the previous consultation had in its production.